LuciferAsh98/AI-ML-Learning-Path/4. ML Model - House Price Data with SKLearn/README.md

 - **Polynomial Features and Linear Regression**: Generate polynomial features and train a linear regression model.
 - **Ridge Regression**: Train and evaluate a ridge regression model, with cross-validation for performance stability.

-## Methodology

-### 1. Import Libraries
-Importing essential libraries for data handling, visualization, and machine learning.

-### 2. Load Data
-Loading the dataset from a CSV file and displaying the first few rows to understand its structure.

-### 3. Visualize the Distribution of House Prices
-Creating a histogram to visualize the distribution of house prices and identify potential outliers.

-### 4. Remove Outliers
-Removing extreme outliers from the `Price` column to ensure better model performance and then rechecking the distribution.

-### 5. Feature Selection and Standardization
-Selecting a subset of relevant features for the model and standardizing these features to have a mean of 0 and a standard deviation of 1.

-### 6. Train-Test Split and Linear Regression
-Splitting the data into training and testing sets, training a linear regression model, and evaluating its performance using Mean Squared Error (MSE) and R-squared (R²) score.

-### 7. Visualization for Linear Regression
-Visualizing the actual vs. predicted prices and the residuals to assess the model's performance.
-Displaying the model coefficients and intercept.

-### 8. Check for Multicollinearity
-Calculating the Variance Inflation Factor (VIF) to identify multicollinearity among features.

-### 9. Remove High VIF Features
-Removing features with high VIF values to reduce multicollinearity and improve the model's stability.

-### 10. Recursive Feature Elimination (RFE)
-Using RFE to select the top features that contribute the most to the model's prediction.

-### 11. Polynomial Features and Linear Regression
-Generating polynomial features to capture non-linear relationships and training a linear regression model with these features.
-Evaluating the improved model's performance.

-### 12. Remove Outliers from Features
-Removing outliers from the selected features to further refine the model.

-### 13. Ridge Regression
-Applying ridge regression to address overfitting by adding a regularization term to the linear regression.
-Evaluating the model with cross-validation to ensure performance stability.

 ## Requirements
 - Python 3.x
 - pandas